gradio-app/gradio/guides/wrapping-layouts.md

 - This ```_render``` function is implemented as same as the ```render``` function.
 - From the explanation of the ```LayoutBase``` class's ```render``` function, we can understand the ```child.render``` part.
-- So let's look at the below part, why we are calling the ```app```'s ```render``` function?
+- So let's look at the below part, why we are calling the ```app``` variable's ```render``` function?
 We are calling this render function because if we look at the implementation of this function in the ```gradio.blocks.Blocks``` class, it is adding the components and event functions into the root component.
-With another saying it is creating the gradio application.
+With another saying, it is creating and structuring the gradio application.
 So it is important to call this function.

 ---------------------------------------------